 NRI Investment in NCD

 The Reserve Bank of India allows NRI and PIOs to invest in NCDs in India.
 However, there are specific rules set by Foreign Exchange Management Act (FEMA) for NRI investment in India.
 NRI investment in NCD is on repatriable as well as non-repatriable basis if the rules of the issuing company allows them.
 It is rare that a company allows an NRI to invest in a public issue NCD.

-Under the eligibility section of the RHP, application from individuals and entities mentioned below are liable to be rejected:
+Under the eligibility section of the RHP, applications from individuals and entities mentioned below are liable to be rejected:

 Foreign nationals, including NRIs who are: